joeparis/CS271-Fall-16/README.md

 ## Course Materials ##

-* (The Essentials of Computer Organization and Architecture)[https://www.amazon.com/Essentials-Computer-Organization-Architecture/dp/1284045617/ref=sr_1_2?s=books&ie=UTF8&qid=1474667932&sr=1-2&keywords=essentials+of+computer+architecture], 4th Ed. by Linda Null and Julia Lobur; ISBN 9781284074482.
+* [The Essentials of Computer Organization and Architecture](https://www.amazon.com/Essentials-Computer-Organization-Architecture/dp/1284045617/ref=sr_1_2?s=books&ie=UTF8&qid=1474670683&sr=1-2&keywords=essentials+of+computer+architecture), 4th Ed. by Linda Null and Julia Lobur; ISBN 9781284074482.
 Required.
 * USB thumb drive with a minimum capacity of 2GB, required
 * Internet access, required, available in limited fashion in various college computer labs or through your local Internet service provider (ISP).
 * You will also need the suite of software that accompanies the text book.
 This software has been installed on the computers in the My Account Lab (F-204) and has been linked to below.